What is digital banking transformation?

 2. Define your target outcomes

 Start with business goals, not technology features.
-What revenue growth do you need?
-What cost reduction?
+What cost reduction do you need?
+What revenue growth?
 What time-to-market improvement?
-Clear outcomes guide every decision that follows.
+Clear outcomes guide every decision that follows - and give you the business case to fund the next phase.

 4. Select your platform

 Choose a unified platform rather than more point solutions.
-Look for banking-specific capabilities, not generic tools you'll need to customize.
-Evaluate integration with your existing core systems.
+Look for banking-specific capabilities built for regulated environments.
+Evaluate how it integrates with your existing core systems without requiring a full replacement.

-Break your transformation into phases.
-Start with a pilot.
+Break transformation into phases.
+One domain at a time.
 Prove value quickly.
 Use early wins to build momentum and fund the next phase.
+Progressive modernization beats big-bang migration every time.

 6. Measure and iterate